 The Celtic Tenors ARE harmony; three incredible individual voices that blend into one.
 Their harmony is not limited to their music but reaches out to caring for humanity through their choice of songs and lyrics and their work outside the concert hall.
 For example, James works with AIDS children in Kenya.
 Daryl mentors young talent, and he received the British Empire Medal for services to Community Relations and Peace and Reconciliation in Northern Ireland in the Queen’s 2018 New Year Honours List.

 During this concert the Celtic Tenors included and highlighted their musical director and pianist-guitarist Brian McGrane.
-They also recognized and gave appreciation to all the staff and volunteers with the Rotary Centre – by name.
+They also recognized and gave appreciation to their tour manager John Peters, and all the staff and volunteers with the Rotary Centre – by name.
 And, to honour a request from the audience, in the lobby after the concert they performed Danny Boy, a cappella, with such tenderness – a perfect ending to a perfect evening.

 This reviewer has become a biased fan and recommends a Celtic Tenors LIVE concert for the music, humour, love, humanity, caring and heart.
 It took me hours to come down to Earth!
 I can understand why audiences love them wherever they go.
 You can’t beat a live performance!

 An interview article with James Nelson of The Celtic Tenors

 Fabulous!
 Wonderful!
 Excellent!
 Phenomenal!
 Refreshing!
 Uplifting!
 Funny!
 Personable!
 They really connected with the audience!
 They were so good we didn’t want them to leave! - And so say hundreds of reviewers (on Ticketmaster) for the Celtic Tenors (Matthew Gilsenan, James Nelson and Daryl Simpson) and their recent block-buster tour with Celtic Woman through Australia and across the United States.